 Chlorine compounds are very reactive, killing microbes by oxidation.
 When present in the water as chlorine and chloramine they will readily oxidise enzymes, proteins, bacteria and other living microorganisms.
-Unfortunately they do not distinguish between “bad biology” and beneficials, so chlorine and chloramine can potentially knock back the microbiology in your growing media that your plants rely on.
+Unfortunately, they do not distinguish between “bad biology” and beneficial, so chlorine and chloramine can likely knock back the microbiology in your growing media that your plants rely on.

 Don't hold your garden back by using chlorinated water, allow it to thrive with Neutralise.

 Why should we be concerned about tap water chlorine for our gardens?